A categorical sl_2 action on some moduli spaces of sheaves: Commutator condition (iv)

-where in the second line we have used the projection formula, and in the third we have used Lemma \ref{phi_vs_psi_lem} and the commutativity of diagram \eqref{phi_vs_psi}.
-Now by the projection formula, Lemma \ref{psi_is_birational}, and Grothendieck duality, this equals $F_2 * E_2$ from \eqref{FE}, as desired.
+where in the second line we have used Lemma \ref{phi_is_ratl_res} and the projection formula, and in the third we have used Lemma \ref{phi_vs_psi_lem} and the commutativity of diagram \eqref{FE}.
+Now by the projection formula and Lemma \ref{psi_is_ratl_res}, this equals $F_2 * E_2$ from \eqref{FE}, as desired.